 Property tax revenues are recognized as revenues in the year collected or if collected within 60 days thereafter unless they are prepaid.
 However, the County does not currently levy any property taxes for the Town.
 The County levies real property taxes on or before the third Monday in August, which become due and payable in two equal installments.
 The first installment is due on the first day of October and becomes delinquent after the first business day of November.
-The second installment is due on the first day of March of the next year and becomes delinquent after the first business day of May.
+The second installment is due on the first day of May.
 The County also levies various personal property taxes during the year, which are due the second Monday of the month following receipt of the tax notice and become delinquent 30 days thereafter.